tabalizer/Intelligence-Analysis/12_images_of_intelligence.md

-# 🎯 Epic Cheat-Sheet: The Twelve Images of Intelligence
+# 🎯 *The Twelve Images of Intelligence Cheat Sheet*
 *With profound respect and deepest gratitude to **Dr. Kjetil Anders Hatlebrekke**—whose visionary work in *The Problem of Secret Intelligence* has forever transformed intelligence analysis.*
 *This cheat sheet is my interpretation of his theory as described in his book; all honor and credit belong solely to Dr. Hatlebrekke.*